-Natalia Schoorl, Program Coordinator, joined Canopy as a full-time coordinator for Canopy’s tree care program in September 2012 after completing a summer internship with Canopy.
+Natalia Schoorl, Tree Care and Education Manager, joined Canopy as a full-time coordinator for Canopy’s tree care program in September 2012 after completing a summer internship with Canopy.
 Prior to Canopy, Natalia taught English in rural Spain and worked for Our City Forest in San José as an AmeriCorps volunteer pruning and caring for trees.
 Among the redwoods at the University of California Santa Cruz, she studied World Literature and Cultural Studies with a particular emphasis on how landscape relates to history, identity, and memory.
 She enjoys outdoor activities, especially hiking and cycling.
 Natalia is fluent in Spanish.
 She is also an ISA-Certified Arborist.
 Send Natalia an email.

 Maika Horjus, Community Outreach Coordinator, joined Canopy part-time in fall of 2013 and full-time in Spring of 2014.
 A native of the verdant Pacific Northwest, she brings a love of connecting people with nature and with one another.
 Prior to Canopy, Maika worked with a community food security non-profit in her hometown of Vancouver, Washington, cultivating volunteer efforts and coordinating a small-scale marketing co-op for urban farmers.
 Maika holds a BS in Conservation and Resource Studies from the University of California, Berkeley, where she studied community development and conservation biology.
 Send Maika an email.